Toilet Paper vs. Facial Tissue: Why Flushing Tissues Destroys Commercial Plumbing

 Toilet paper disperses in under a minute; facial tissue can survive for hours in water.
 That gap is where your plumbing maintenance budget disappears.

 Toilet paper uses short cellulose fibers held together with minimal binder.
-The moment it hits water, those fibers separate.
-Under standard ASTM D4986 testing, toilet paper typically achieves full dispersion within 10 to 30 seconds of agitation.
-That’s not an accident — manufacturers deliberately avoid wet-strength resins so the paper loses structural integrity almost immediately when flushed.
-The result is a product that moves through pipes as a fine slurry, not as sheets or clumps.
-It won’t snag on pipe joints, combine with grease deposits, or accumulate in bends.
-For commercial facilities running hundreds of flushes per day, this rapid breakdown is what keeps sewer lines clear without constant jetting or rodding.
+Under standard ASTM D4986 testing, the moment it hits water, those fibers separate completely, achieving full slurry dispersion within 10 to 30 seconds of localized agitation.
+Manufacturers deliberately avoid wet-strength resins so the paper loses structural integrity almost immediately when flushed.
+The resulting slurry moves through commercial pipe networks smoothly without snagging on junctions, pooling with grease deposits, or building structural blockages inside cast-iron elbows.

 Septic Safe Tissue Options for Commercial Facilities